-- If the remote controller doesn't work reliably, try replacing the batteries. - Don't mix new and old batteries or different types of batteries. - If you intend not to use Batteries (AA/R6) the remote controller for a long time, remove the batteries to prevent damage fi - a long time, remove the batteries to prevent damage from leakage or corrosion. - Remove expired batteries as soon as possible to prevent damage from leakage or corrosion.
+- If the remote controller doesn't work reliably, try replacing the batteries. - Don't mix new and old batteries or different types of batteries. - If you intend not to use the remote controller for a long time, remove the batteries to prevent damage from leakage or corrosion. - Remove expired batteries as soon as possible to prevent damage from leakage or corrosion.